wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-planning/includes/automation.md

 ## Scenario 1: Role onboarding & training

 An HR manager needs to provide information to new employees to help them quickly onboard to the company and their teams.
-They want to point them to the correct resources, documents, and team members they’ll need to onboard quickly and efficiently.
-This allows the new employee to quickly find the information they need without having to search across multiple repositories or leave the applications they’re already using.
+They want to point them to the correct resources, documents, and team members they'll need to onboard quickly and efficiently.
+This allows the new employee to quickly find the information they need without having to search across multiple repositories or leave the applications they're already using.

 For example, Jordan is taking on a new role or has been newly hired and is just starting.
 Jordan wants to get involved and productive as quickly as possible, but needs help finding a starting place.
 Before Jordan, Kim was in the role who created topic pages to help new employees and anyone else looking for that information.